SamuelLimbo/PythonCythonProject/README.md

-#PythonCythonProject
-Compute the SED using the Simbad and VizieR databases.
+#PythonCythonProject: Compute the SED using the Simbad and VizieR databases.

 In order to run the program the first thing to be done is to untar the astro.tar.

-In the terminal:
+In the terminal write:

 tar -xzvf astro.tar.gz